-- 1. Pass the oral defense: All Committee Members sign your cover page. - 2.
-Minimum revision required: Two committee members sign your cover page and the Thesis Chair signs when the revisions are complete. - 3.
-Substantial revision required: A second Oral Defense meeting is necessary; none of the Committee Members signs.
+- 1. Pass the oral defense: All Committee Members approve the thesis as is. - 2.
+Minimum revision required: Your thesis chair agrees to make sure all recommended changes are made. - 3.
+Substantial revision required: A second Oral Defense meeting is necessary.

-After your thesis has been formally accepted and passed by all Committee Members, email your final thesis manuscript to the Thesis Reader in the Graduate Studies Office, for review and approval.
-Formatting and other editorial revisions may be required.
-Once the Thesis Reader has approved your thesis, he or she will submit it to ProQuest.
+After your thesis has been formally accepted and passed by all Committee Members, submit your final thesis manuscript to the Thesis Reader in the Graduate Studies Office, for review and approval.
+Formatting and other editorial revisions may be required for the Thesis Reader to give final approval.